RFIC Design

 • Test team (collects and analyze measurement data for you)

-• Techncians (general purpose hardware support)
+• Technicians (general purpose hardware support)

 • And many more!